dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 Sharing Your Workflow
 ----------------------
-After you have successfully added your workflow onto Dockstore and have it synced with GitHub, BitBucket, or GitLab, you are now ready to share your workflow with the public!
+After you have successfully added your workflow onto Dockstore and have it synced with GitHub, Bitbucket, or GitLab, you are now ready to share your workflow with the public!
 Assuming that your workflow has at least one valid version, you can publish your workflow for everyone to use.
 Simply select the workflow on the ``/my-workflows`` page and click publish.